This post may contain affiliate links. Please see my disclosure policy for details.

 Kaunas is Lithuania’s second-largest city and can be accessed in around 90 minutes if you’re travelling from Vilnius.
 Making it a great choice for a day trip;

 I loved the train service in Lithuania.
 The official railway booking site was in English, easy to use and I had my online tickets with a QR code in minutes.
 The conductor just scans it on his way through the carriage.

 Plus, the trains were really fancy.
-My train to Kaunas was a double decker (we don’t have these in the UK so I was really excited) and I paid the 1 Euro extra for upper class, bargain!
+My train to Kaunas was a double-decker (we don’t have these in the UK so I was really excited) and I paid the 1 Euro extra for the upper class, bargain!